A timeline of 22-year-old Gabby Petito's case - KTVZ

 - On August 27, there were more texts between Petito and her mother, during which her family believes she remains in the Tetons.

 - On August 30, her family receives their last text from Petito.
 They doubt she wrote that text.
-According to Stafford, that message reads, “No service in Yosemite.”
+According to Stafford, the message read, “No service in Yosemite.”

 In a series of videos posted on TikTok, Miranda Baker said she and her boyfriend picked up Laundrie that evening while he was hitchhiking in Colter Bay, Wyoming.
 Laundrie told them he had been camping at a site outside the Grand Teton National Park, near the Snake River, she said.